vuon9/codecept-webutil-helper/README.md

 [![Build Status](https://travis-ci.org/vuongggggg/codecept-webutil-helper.svg?branch=master)](https://travis-ci.org/vuongggggg/codecept-webutil-helper)

 WebUtil is a helper for Codeception, it just support for making screenshot.
+It should have a better name, not webutil or helper...

 ### Composer installation